Skip to main content

 • receive $1,000 in professional development funds.

-For other opportunities to enhance your communications skills, check out the Bok Seminars related to professional and scholarly communication.
+For other opportunities to enhance your communication skills, check out the Bok Seminars related to professional and scholarly communication.
 Learn more about the Bok Seminars and other graduate student programming at the Derek Bok Center for Teaching and Learning.

 Questions about applying?
 Email Harvard Horizons